robjg/dido/docs/reference/dido/json/JsonDido.md

       <tr><td><i>Required</i></td><td>No, defaults to false.</td></tr>
 </table>

-When reading data is the data copied or wrapped.
+When reading data the JSON is copied or wrapped.
 The idea is that wrapping data will be more performant for limited amounts of Data but tests really need to be done.
+If no dataFactoryProvider is specified a default is used.

 #### format <a name="propertyformat"></a>